-The roots of Resolute Forest Products took hold in the midst of the Industrial Revolution.
-Starting in 1820 and over the following two centuries, the company grew from 20 sawmills along the banks of the St. Lawrence River to the 40+ pulp, paper, wood products and tissue facilities we operate today in the United States and Canada.
+Starting in 1820, in the midst of the Industrial Revolution, and over the following two centuries, the company grew from 20 sawmills along the banks of the St. Lawrence River in Quebec into a global leader in the forest products industry with over 40 pulp, paper, wood products, tissue and energy facilities across North America.

 The very first predecessor of Resolute Forest Products is formed with the William Price Company, established in Quebec to export lumber to Great Britain.